Bancha/Bancha/README.md

 --------

 *   handles all communication between server and client
-*   shares all schema and validation rules in CakePHP with ExtJS/Sencha Touch
+*   shares all schema and validation rules in CakePHP with Ext JS/Sencha Touch
 *   enables asynchronous and batched request to the server
 *   automatically implements CRUD for all remotable cake models
 *   is well-tested with PHPUnit and Jasmine